oracle-livelabs/adb/shared/adb-mcp-server/configure-cline/configure-cline.md

 - Bearer token: You’ll generate a bearer token, configure MCP connectivity, and verify that Cline can load and process the same database tools created earlier.

-This lab demonstrates how different AI clients connect to the same MCP-enabled database instance.
+This lab demonstrates how Cline connect to the MCP-enabled database instance.

-Estimated Time:20 Minutes
+Estimated Time: 20 Minutes

 ### Objectives